mwrietz/cloud/README.md

 This script syncs files between local folders and cloud drive folders.

-My primary motivation --- my cloud services do not provide a good syncing solution for linux and my preferred computing platform (raspberry pi).
+Primary motivation --- my cloud services do not provide a good syncing solution for linux and my preferred computing platform (raspberry pi).

 ## Dependencies
 * rclone